Tender-Ready BOQ Estimating Support for UK Builders

 Labour costs: Rates may need reviewing against current availability, productivity and the type of work involved.

 Material costs: Some materials may be stable, while others remain sensitive to specification, lead times, wastage and supplier movement.
+For a practical check on cement, aggregates, wastage, supplier volatility and estimator allowances, use the UK building material prices 2026 guide.

 Preliminaries: Site setup, supervision, welfare, access, protection, waste handling and temporary works can be underpriced if the focus stays only on measured work items.